-The CUNY Institute for Demographic Research (CIDR) is part of a CUNY-wide initiative, bringing together a core commitment from four campuses—Baruch College, the Graduate Center, Hunter College, and Queens College—and associated faculty affiliates from throughout the City University of New York.
+The CUNY Institute for Demographic Research (CIDR) is part of a CUNY-wide initiative, bringing together a core commitment from five campuses—Baruch College, the Graduate Center, Hunter College, Queens College, and the CUNY School of Public Health —and associated faculty affiliates from throughout the City University of New York.
 CIDR aims to have strong linkages, both formal and informal, with other demographically oriented institutions and agencies in the New York area.
 CIDR is housed at Baruch College, located at 22nd Street and Lexington Avenue in Manhattan.

 |Neil G. Bennett